Silk Road 16-Day Inclusive Tour

 The Silk Road is an ancient trade and cultural exchange network connecting the East and the West.
 It is not limited to one road, but consists of multiple land and sea routes.The Silk Road is traditionally believed to start in Xi'an, China, pass through Central Asia, Persia (now Iran), and finally reach Istanbul, Turkey, and further connect to Europe.

-This 16 days Silk Road Tour will start from Xi'an in Shaanxi, end at Urumqi in Xinjiang.
+This 16 days Silk Road Tour will start from Xi'an in Shaanxi, end at Urumqi in Xinjiang, China.

-Please arrange your own international or domestic transportation.
+Please arrange your own international or domestic transportation if not arranged with us when you booking.

 Our highlights include: